troyvit/slotstacker/README.md

 `./human_replacement.php`

+from within the repository folder.
 If it is executable and can find PHP on your system it will run.
 If the file isn't executable you can type:

 `php human_replacement.php`